hacarus/hacarus-x-edge-xilinx/README_en.md

 # cd /media/card
 ```

-3.Next, enter the following sequence of commands in order to copy the shared library from the micro SD card to the FPGA.
+3.Next, enter the following command in order to copy the shared library from the micro SD card to the FPGA.

 ```
-# cp lib/libopticalflow.so /usr/lib
-# cp gstreamer-1.0/libgstsdxopticalflow.so /usr/lib/gstreamer-1.0
-# cp lib/libgstsdxbase.so /usr/lib/gstreamer-1.0
-# cp lib/libgstsdxallocator.so /usr/lib/gstreamer-1.0
+# bash init.sh
 ```

 4.Enter the following command in order to execute the application.

 ```
-# gstdemo
+# bash run.sh
 ```

 <!--